LINWEN607/congregate/README.md

 docker exec -it <container-id> /bin/bash
 ```

+**N.B.** To bring up docker aliases and others run:

+`. dev/bin/env`

 From **tar.gz**:

-1. Navigate to the CI/CD section of this project
+1. Navigate to the project's *Repository -> Files* page
-2. Download the latest tar.gz of congregate
+2. Download the latest tar.gz
 3. Run the following commands:

 ```bash